 Tamara L. Farley | Production Stage Manager

-Tamara grew up in Dallas, tan away to Colorado briefly, and returned to Austin to find The VORTEX.
+Tamara grew up in Dallas, ran away to Colorado briefly, and returned to Austin to find The VORTEX.
 In 2007 she started stage managing for the VORTEX performance Dark Goddess.
 She's now totally hooked and states she'll never leave!

 Teresa Cruz | Production Assistant

 Teresa is a theater director raised in Austin, Texas.
 She is a company member, technical assistant, and general operations assistant at The VORTEX and loving it!
 She has been able to travel the country working at different theater companies (Oregon Shakespeare Festival, Center Theatre Group in L.A., Ars Nova in NYC, and The Ground Floor at Berkeley Rep) in varying capacities.
 She graduated from Connecticut College with a degree in Psychology and in Theater.
-She enjoys jazz music, laughing with Megan and Brandi, and being a part of the theater-making process in such an inclusive way.

 Megan Kemp | Technical Assistant